chicagopython/code-of-conduct/code-of-conduct.md

-ChiPy is dedicated to providing a positive experience for everyone, regardless of age, gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, race, or religion (or lack thereof), education, or socio-economic status.
+ChiPy is dedicated to providing a positive experience for everyone, regardless of age, gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, citizenship, color, race, or religion (or lack thereof), pregnancy, education, or socio-economic status.

 Examples of behavior that contributes to creating a positive environment
 include: